Information for Offer Holders

 - Make arrangements to meet your Tutor;

-- Take your passport and visa to the Tutorial Office for scanning (Non UK/EU students only).
+- Take your passport and visa to the Tutorial Office for scanning (if you have a Study Visa - EU and International students only);

-- Information on how to register with a General Medical Practitioner (GP) and how to set up a UK bank account are included in your welcome pack; both of these activities can be completed upon arrival in Cambridge if required.
+- Register with a General Medical Practitioner (GP) and set up a UK bank account.
+Information on how to complete both of these activities will be provided upon arrival in Cambridge;

 - What happens at Matriculation?

-* Information regarding matriculation for 2021 will be shared here when it is available.
-In 2020 all matriculation took place online due to the COVID-19 pandemic and we were not able to offer formal dining.
+Information regarding matriculation for 2022 will be shared here when it is available.

 All students must matriculate in order to become a member of the University.
 This involves signing a formal declaration agreeing to abide by the Statutes and Ordinances of the University and College, after which you are recognised as a full member of the University and College.

 The Praelector, Dr David Goode, is the Officer of the College whose responsibility it is to matriculate students by witnessing the signing of these documents.
 Following acknowledgement by the College Office that you have met your financial obligations to the College by paying your fees, you present yourself to the Praelector to sign the declaration.
-Matriculation ceremonies are held in the Lee Hall, which the President and the Senior Tutor attend to welcome new students.
+Matriculation ceremonies are held in the Lee Hall (though during the COVID-19 pandemic they have been held online) which the President and the Senior Tutor attend to welcome new students.

 A further admittance to the University and College is celebrated by a series of formal dinners, the Matriculation Dinners, two of which are held in October and one (for students admitted later in the academic year) during the Lent term.
 All new students are invited to attend one of these dinners: it is not necessary to have completed the formal matriculation process before attending a dinner.